Let’s take a look at the two healthcare apps we built:

 Nostalgia

 Whether you target millennials or baby boomers, using nostalgia design tricks can be handy to establish a stronger emotional connection with patients.
-This approach reflects in the choice of colors, fonts, and design patterns popular in 1990s and 2000s.
+This approach is reflected in the choice of colors, fonts, and design patterns popular in the 1990s and 2000s.

 The app should have it, plain and simple.
-Customers love how native iOS and Android applications respect their eyes after sunset, and your medical app should not be an exception from this habit.
+Customers love how native iOS and Android applications respect their eyes after sunset, and your medical app should not be an exception to this habit.

 Our Experience in Medical App Design